Randomized LU Decomposition

 \section{Randomized LU}

 In this section, we present the randomized LU algorithm (Algorithm \ref{alg:randomized_lu}) that computes the LU rank $k$ approximation of a full matrix.
-In addition, we present a version (Algorithm \ref{alg:fast_randomized_lu}) that utilizes the SRFT matrix for achieving a faster processing.
+In addition, we present Algorithm \ref{alg:fast_randomized_lu} that utilizes the SRFT matrix for achieving a faster processing.
 Error bounds are derived for each algorithm.

-The algorithm starts by projecting the input matrix on a random matrix.
-The resulting matrix captures most of the information of the input matrix.
+The algorithm begins by projecting the input matrix on a random matrix.
+The resulting matrix captures most of the range of the input matrix.
 Then, we compute a triangular basis for this matrix and project the input matrix on it.
-Last, we find a second triangular basis for the projected columns and multiply it with the original basis.
-The product leads to a lower triangular matrix $L$ and the upper triangular matrix $U$ obtained from the second LU factorization.
+Finally, we find a second triangular basis for the projected columns and multiply it with the original basis.
+The product leads to a lower triangular matrix $L$ and the upper triangular matrix $U$ is obtained from the second LU factorization.

 \begin{rem} The pseudo-inverse of $L_y$ in step $5$ can be computed by $L_y^{\dagger}=(L_y^T L_y)^{-1}L_y^T$.
-This can be done efficiently when it is computed on platforms such as GPUs that can multiply matrices efficiently via parallelization.
-Usually, the inversion is done on a small matrix since in many cases $k \ll n$ and it can be done by the application of Gaussian elimination. \end{rem}
+This can be done efficiently when it is computed on platforms such as GPUs that can multiply matrices via parallelization.
+Usually, the inversion is done on a small matrix since in many cases $k \ll n$ and therefore it can be done cheaply (computationally wise) by the application of Gaussian elimination. \end{rem}

 \begin{rem} In practice, it is sufficient to perform step $3$ in Algorithm \ref{alg:randomized_lu} using standard LU decomposition with partial pivoting instead of applying RRLU.
-The cases where $U$ grows exponentially are extremely rare - see section 3.4.5 in \cite{golub2012matrix} and \cite{trefethen1990average}. \end{rem}
+The cases where $U$ grows exponentially are extremely rare -- see section 3.4.5 in \cite{golub2012matrix,trefethen1990average}. \end{rem}